 One immersant can put on the VR headset, finding themself among ethereal auras that take on the physicality of the other immersants' bodies through touch.
-The headset-wearer is, in effect, seeing the bodies of the people around them-and the exchanges of particles resulting from their tactile interactions-as they appear on the projection screens.
+By touching hands with another participant, immersants connect their virtual auras through a steady exchange of particles, blurring the boundary between them.
+This newly established connection manifests as a drum beat that gets louder when they move together.

-The Case for Intercorporeal VR
+<1.1> The Case for Intercorporeal VR

 VR is typically seen as a product for private consumption.
 Consequently, many public exhibitions neglect the site-specific requirements of the exhibition space.
 Often, a VR headset is placed in a gallery with limited consideration of the social context and no connection to the outside world.
 Such experiences rarely bring those outside the headset into the experience.
+Body

-Body RemiXer is designed to activate bodies as a site for social exchange, acting as what Nicolas Bourriaud calls a "social interstice" [1].
-This focuses immersants toward their intercorporeal relationship with one another and mediates the social norms of the space.
-Intercorporeality is the relational connection between bodies, as described by embodied mind philosopher Maurice Merleau-Ponty.
-Merleau-Ponty argues that our social interactions are fundamentally embodied and that we understand others through the possibility of mirroring their actions through our own bodies [2].
+RemiXer is designed to activate bodies as what curator Nicolas Bourriaud calls a "site for social exchange."
+[1] This focuses immersants towards their intercorporeal relationship with each other and mediates the social norms of the space.
+Intercorporeality is the relational connection between bodies as described by embodied mind philosopher Maurice Merleau-Ponty.
+Merleau-Ponty argues that our social interactions are fundamentally embodied, and we understand others through the possibility of mirroring their action through our own body [2].